 Should I worry about piracy?

-Piracy is certainly a risk, especially if your book is available on a site with no DRM/copy protection (as will be the case if you put it up on Smashwords or Feedbooks, for example).
+Piracy is a risk, especially if your book is available on a site with no DRM/copy protection (as will be the case if you put it up on Smashwords, for example).
 By piracy, I mean things like someone copying your book and putting it up on a platform that allows the dastardly pirate to charge for it (and keep any proceeds).
 But in my (admittedly limited) experience, sites like Amazon are quite good about taking down pirated copies (see this post) - so it's worth running some checks now and again to make sure your work is only appearing where you would expect to see it.
 My novel has now been pirated twice on Amazon.
 There's no surefire way of protecting against it - it's just a risk you run in the internet age.
 And on the positive side, it means someone has noticed that people are reading your stuff - so annoying as it may be, it can be a sign that you are experiencing a modest degree of success in terms of readership.

 Are peer review sites worthwhile?

-3. Finally, be patient - self-published authors are largely reliant on the right readers stumbling across their books, which is likely to take some time.
+Be patient - self-published authors are largely reliant on the right readers stumbling across their books, which is likely to take some time.
 As noted above, it took me 8 months to get my first review - see also this post (skim down to the discussion at the end about how getting reviews can take quite a while).
-Although I suspect that positive reviews have helped, none of them has produced an immediate and dramatic increase in downloads.
-Initial downloads on Smashwords can be particularly disappointing, because so much new material is being published there that your own material quickly loses visibility.
-Downloads can also improve over time - which has only really occurred in the case of one of my books, but that would never have happened if I had simply given up in disgust after a couple of months.
+Although I suspect that positive reviews have helped, none of them has ever produced an immediate and dramatic increase in downloads.